dynamiqs/dynamiqs/docs/tutorials/gpu.md

 # GPU simulations

 This tutorial demonstrates how to leverage GPUs to accelerate the simulation of quantum systems with dynamiqs.
-By directing our simulations to run on the GPU, we can significantly enhance the computational efficiency, especially for large-dimensional quantum systems.
+By directing our simulations to run on the GPU, we can significantly enhance the computational efficiency, especially for large-dimensional or batched quantum systems.

 ```python
 import torch